My name is Hannah Blustin and I founded Pomegranate Travel.

 I love all of Israel, but Tel Aviv is undoubtedly my favorite (please don’t tell Jerusalem, the Galilee, Haifa, Eilat etc.).

-My name is Ryan and I am the Chief Travel Architect at Pomegranate Travel.
+My name is Ryan and I am the Chief Travel Architect for Pomegranate Travel.

 My name in Ryan and I am originally from South Africa.
 My favorite site in Egypt is Nuweibah.
 It is a small beach enclave about halfway between Tabah and Sharm El Sheikh.
 There are a few scattered resorts and beach huts there but it absolutely one of the most beautiful beaches on earth.
 There is a family of dolphins who live in the bay.
 They are not captive and they often don’t appear but once in a while they will come out and swim and play with tourists.
 A truly magnificent experience.